Posts

 An email client that runs inside Neovim.
 Threaded message lists, structured per-field search, in-buffer composing with auto-saved drafts, background sync, and an extensible hooks system.
 Picker integrations (telescope, fzf, native) and a mock mode for trying it without a real account.
 Heavily modified fork of pimalaya/himalaya-vim with 90%+ test coverage in CI.

-Lua, Neovim, Nix
+Technologies: Lua, Neovim, Nix

 virtual-headset